HL7/fhir-military-service/input/pagecontent/conformance-profiles.md

 #### Non-Must Support Elements

 Data elements in MSH that *do not have* MS obligations still MAY be supported.
 If an element is supported, whether it has a MS flag or not, the profile must be interpreted as if the MS flag were present.
-For example, `TumorMarkerTest.performer` does not have an MS flag, but a data receiver may implement the capability to display it.
+For example, `Observation.category` does not have an MS flag, but a data receiver may implement the capability to display it.
 In such a case, by virtue of the fact this element is a Reference() data type with no MS flag on any referenced resource or profile (case #7 above), the receiver would be obligated to support all resources or profiles in the Reference unless outside the scope of the Receiver's capability statement, namely, Practitioner, PractitionerRole, Organization, CareTeam, Patient, and RelatedPerson.

-[^1]: Although not common practice, profiles can have MS flags at the very top level (see [CancerPatient] for example).
+[^1]: Although not common practice, profiles can have MS flags at the data element element.

 [^2]: When inheriting from another profile, it is possible to set the upper cardinality to zero on an element that was MS in the parent profile.
 For example, you could inherit from US Core Patient, but forbid the patient’s name for privacy reasons.
 In this case, neither Sender nor Receiver are expected to populate or support the element – in fact, it would be an error if the element were present.